f37/f37.github.io/projects/linmusicgen/index.md

 ## Simpler Music Generator

+- **Input**: Musical Instrument Digital Interface (MIDI)
+- **Processing**: Classification Blackbox.
-Input: Midi.
-Classification.
-Output autoregressive model predicting its environment.
+- **Output**: autoregressive model predicting its environment.

-This is a progress from [version 1](../musicgen).
-Pls compare the songs with each other.
-The model is simpler, more accurate, but less creative.
-Practically no training time.
-When past horizont big enough a music peace can exactly be copied into the model.
+This is a new approach for my music generator [version 1](../musicgen).
+This model is much simpler, more accurate, but less creative.
+Practically no training time (compared to version 1).
+When past horizont big enough a music peace can be completely imitated by the model.
 When making horizont smaller, some infinite patterns emerge.
+I searched for hyperparameters that result a harmonic sound loop.

 ### Pachelbel Canon